Protesters attack a female police officer accused of shooting in the Buterere neighbourhood of Bujumbura...

-A female police officer accused of shooting a protestor stands protected by fellow police officers in the Buterere neighbourhood of Bujumbura, Burundi, May 12, 2015.
+Protesters attack a female police officer accused of shooting in the Buterere neighbourhood of Bujumbura, Burundi, May 12, 2015.
 Goran Tomasevic: I travelled to Burundi to cover demonstrations against President Pierre Nkurunziza’s bid for a third term in elections to be held next month.
 Opponents say his attempt at another five years in office violates the constitution and a peace deal that ended civil war in 2005.

 The incident in the photos happened in Buterere, one of the suburbs of the capital Bujumbura where there have been frequent rallies.
 Protesters started throwing stones at a group of police, who then started to run away.

 The policewoman in the photo, Medikintos Inabeza, 33, got left behind and then some protesters started to push her, saying that she had shot a female protestor in the stomach with an AK47 rifle.
 I didn’t see anything of that.